GABRA4

 Gamma-aminobutyric acid receptor subunit alpha-4 is a protein that in humans is encoded by the GABRA4 gene.

 GABA is the major inhibitory neurotransmitter in the mammalian brain where it acts at GABA-A receptors, which are ligand-gated chloride channels.
 Chloride conductance of these channels can be modulated by agents such as benzodiazepines that bind to the GABA-A receptor.
 At least 16 distinct subunits of GABA-A receptors have been identified.

-A research study compared wild-type to knockout GABRA4 gene in mice.
-It was determined that the elimination of the GABRA4 gene displayed characteristics that are associated with autism spectrum disorder (ASD).
-These include increased spatial cognition and decreased social engagement, unlike the wild-type mice.
-A hippocampal transcriptome analysis was profiled on knockout mice, showing the increased activity of N-methyl-D-aspartate receptors.
-This plays a role in consciousness and learning resulting in those characteristics.
+Research

+A study in mice compared wild-type animals with those lacking the GABRA4 gene.
+GABRA4 knockout mice exhibited behavioral alterations relative to wild-type controls, including enhanced performance in spatial learning tasks and reduced social interaction, features that have been described as relevant to autism spectrum disorder–associated phenotypes in animal models.
+Transcriptomic analysis of hippocampal tissue from knockout mice identified altered gene expression consistent with increased activity of N-methyl-D-aspartate (NMDA) receptor–related signaling pathways, which are involved in synaptic plasticity, learning, and neuronal excitability.